Volvo S40/V40 blower motor controller replacement

 - Press the tabs on the connector to set it free, move it out of the way, and then remove both screws.

 - A metal ledge at the bottom of the glove box assembly prevents controller removal.
 Disassembling this ledge would require removing several dashboard components.
-To avoid this, bend the part of the ledge (item 3 on the previous image) that is in the way using pliers.
+To avoid this, use pliers to bend the part of the ledge (item 3 on the previous image) that is in the way.
 It is not a structural component, and this will not affect safety.

 - Pull out the controller and reinstall the new unit.
-As much as possible, bend the metal ledge in the original shape.
+As much as possible, bend the metal ledge back to its original shape.

 - Reinstall the remaining parts in reverse order.